sirounpetersen/BisonHackathon/README.md

-# Project Name / Repository Name
+# Project Name / Donationship

 ## About / Synopsis

-* What is it, what does it do / Abstract
-* Project status: working/prototype
-* Nuxeo Support
+* an application that bridges the gap between donors and their low income community
+* personalizes the way people donate

 See real examples: